lokesh/lokesh-dhakar/src/posts/wcag-color-contrast.md

 - Rating 1  The lowest APCA value is 10-15% below the values on the APCA lookup table
 - Rating 0  Any failures on the Advanced Perceptual Contrast Algorithm (APCA) lookup table or the lowest APCA value is more than 15% below the values on the APCA lookup table

-WCAG 2.0 level AA requires a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text.
-WCAG 2.1 requires a contrast ratio of at least 3:1 for graphics and user interface components (such as form input borders).
-WCAG Level AAA requires a contrast ratio of at least 7:1 for normal text and 4.5:1 for large text.

 "APCA 80 is similar to WCAG 4.5:1 for a site using light or white backgrounds with dark text.